diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 O S divisibleBy10 I
 ~~~

-This is a valid Tummy program that takes as input a line from the user and writes A back if the input represents a number $$n\elemZ^*$$ such that $$n$$ is divisible by 10 or R otherwise.
+This is a valid *Tummys* program that takes as input a line from the user and writes A back if the input represents a number $$ n \in Z ^ * $$ such that $$ n $$ is divisible by 10, or R otherwise.
 We first define the #DIGITS alphabet that contains the digits character from which a positive natural number can be formed.
-While alphabet and languages were mostly removed from Tummys now, it is still important to use basic alphabets so that we naturally reject an incorrect input.
+While alphabet and languages were mostly removed from *Tummys* now, it is still important to use basic alphabets so that we naturally reject an incorrect input.
-In fact, one of the rules of Tummys is that any unrecognized character that is met automatically halts the TM execution on the rejecting state.
+In fact, one of the rules of *Tummys* is that any unrecognized character that is met automatically halts the TM execution on the rejecting state.

-toEnd is a convenience TM, that is designed to be delegated to, that moves a TM head to the right until the first blank character is met, on which it stops.
+*toEnd* is a convenience TM, that is designed to be delegated to, that moves a TM head to the right until the first blank character is met, on which it stops.

-We then have divisibleBy10 which is the main TM of this program.
+We then have *divisibleBy10* which is the main TM of this program.
 It works on the DIGITS alphabet and accepts any input on the DIGITS alphabet that is divisible by ten.
 This is done by going to the end of the input and then checking if it is a '0'.
 If the input has unknown characters the machine will reject as soon as that is encountered.

-This is all wrapped in the OSI idiom ( $$O S M_1 ...
-M_N I$$ ) that is Tummys way of checking if a given composition of Turing machines accepts or reject a given input.
+This is all wrapped in the **OSI** idiom ( $$ O S M_1 ...
+M_N I $$ ) that is *Tummys* way of checking if a given composition of Turing machines accepts or reject a given input.

 ## Right shift